microsoft/react-native-code-push/README.md

 Re-allows programmatic restarts to occur, that would have otherwise been rejected due to a previous call to `disallowRestart`.
 If `disallowRestart` was never called in the first place, then calling this method will simply result in a no-op.

-If a pending CodePush update is currently pending, which attempted to restart the app, but was blocked due to `disallowRestart` having been called, then calling `allowRestart` will result in an immediate restart.
+If a CodePush update is currently pending, which attempted to restart the app, but was blocked due to `disallowRestart` having been called, then calling `allowRestart` will result in an immediate restart.
 This allows the update to be applied as soon as possible, without interrupting the end user during critical workflows (e.g. an onboarding wizard).

 For example, calling `allowRestart` would trigger an immediate restart if either of the three scenarios mentioned in [disallowRestart](#codepushdisallowrestart) occured after `disallowRestart` was called.
 However, calling `allowRestart` wouldn't trigger a restart if the following were true: